How to Enable Application Performance Monitoring¶

 to 0.0.0.0:9529

 .
-If the trace data originates from the same machine as DataKit, there’s no need to modify the listen
+If the source of the trace data is the DataKit itself, there is no need to modify the listen

 configuration; simply use http://localhost:9529